codecapsules-io/incident-response-plan/during.md

 ### Create Sub-Teams

-* In preparation for complex incidents, three sub-teams are pre-defined: Investigation, Remediation, and Communication, generally responsible for those response functions. `TODO: Customize sub-team structure if necessary.`
+* In preparation for complex incidents, three sub-teams are pre-defined: Investigation, Remediation, and Communication, generally responsible for those response functions.
 * Create a call bridge and chat for each sub-team.
 * The Incident Commander will designate team leaders, who report to the IC, and team members, who report to their team leader.  _Team leaders do not have to be trained as incident commanders, however some leadership experience is preferable._
 * The Incident Commander may adjust the purpose or name of the sub-teams as necessary.